The Head, Heart And Hand of BBY

-Eliezer Ben-Yehuda died on December 16, 1922, just before this house was complete.
+Eliezer Ben-Yehuda died on December 16, 1922, just before this house was completed.
 His wife, Chemda, lived on the property until her death in 1951.
 Over the years, Chemda turned the home into a commemoration center of Ben-Yehuda’s life achievements.

 A few years later, the Ben-Yehuda family donated their house to the municipality of Jerusalem.
 In 1965, the municipality rented it to private residents, and in 1971, Jerusalem’s former mayor Teddy Kollek decided to hand it over to Aktion Sühnezeichen Friedensdienste (ASF), a volunteer organization based in Germany.
-In 2004, a new wing was built in the backyard to be used as a seminar space for German volunteers seeking understanding on the State of Israel and what it means to the Jewish people.
+In 2004, a new wing was built in the backyard to be used as a seminar space for German volunteers seeking an understanding on the State of Israel and what it means to the Jewish people.

 Eliezer Ben-Yehuda (1858 – 1922)